 This import is a fast and easy way of processing open orders in Linnworks in bulk, and it requires only one field - Linnworks order id.

 - It will mark open orders as processed and can not be used to update orders that have already been marked as processed.

 - It will not mark orders which are parked and locked in non-fulfillment locations.

 - It will take into account order processing options set in Settings > General Settings > Order Settings > Error Prevention

 If the below options are selected, Linnworks will only process paid orders, orders where all items are linked, and orders with sufficient stock to fulfill the order.
 Other orders will remain open even if they are present in the file.

 4. Batch Processing

-This method is convenient if all the labels and invoices are already printed for the orders and it is required to just mark these orders as processed, quickly and without further confirmation screens.
+This method is convenient if all the labels and invoices are already printed for the orders, and it is required to mark these orders as processed quickly and without further confirmation screens.

-Please note!
+Note!
 Batch Process Orders does not take into account order settings, as it assumes that the user has already confirmed that these orders are safe to process.
-All selected orders will be marked as processed with the Batch Process Orders function.
+The Batch Process Orders function will mark all selected orders as processed.

 Open Orders Views allow you to configure how you see your orders, depending on the specified requirements.
-Each business can have their own strategies how they work with orders based on SKUs, category, destination, cost of the order, etc.
+Each business can have its own strategies for how they work with orders based on SKUs, category, destination, cost of the order, etc.